 The organ donor program in Maryland is managed by Donate Life Maryland which works in conjunction with the Washington Regional Transplant Consortium if you live in Charles, Prince Georges or Montgomery County.
-Anyone who is at least 16 years old may elect to have the organ donor designation; if you are under 18 years of age, however, your parent or legal guardian must consent in writing.
+You must be at least 18 years old to be an organ donor.
+However, minors who are 15 years and 9 months old may add an organ donor designation if a parent or legal guardian consents in writing.
 Click here for more information about the MVA’s Organ Donor Program.

 You will be asked about becoming an organ donor whenever you complete a Driver Services transaction such as license renewal.
 However, you can also request the MVA’s assistance in becoming a donor designee or donating money to the Organ and Tissue Donation Awareness Fund at any time.
 Note that it is possible for you to get the organ donor designation without involving the MVA; see the Donate Life Maryland's website for more information.
 Also, you can decide to remove the organ donor designation at any time.